5th CJK IMBeR Symposium

 - The application of end-to-end food web models: predicting the impact of environmental changes on marine ecosystems

-Posters will be displayed throughout the duration of the symposium.
+Posters were displayed throughout the duration of the symposium.

 - National and regional activities of IMBeR-related research in East Asia